Trading Data for Wind Power Forecasting: A Regression Market with Lasso Regularization: Analytics Task under Linear Regression

 \subsection{Losses using Lasso Regression with Support Features}

 When data from the support agents are made available to the central agent, there is a potential for the central agent to improve their forecasting accuracy.
 An OLS regression can again be applied to fit the available features, but a well known drawback of OLS regression is its sensitivity to outliers and highly correlated features, which tends to result in overfitting the data and compromising the forecast accuracy \cite{Boyd2010}.
-To resolve this issue, various subset selection and $L_p$ regularization methods have been proposed to reduce the impact of less correlated features on the forecast performance.
+Additionally, if the data collected from the support agents are of low quality (e.g., containing missing values, voluntarily flawed, etc.), OLS regression is not capable of eliminating these corrupted features.
+One way to mitigate such risks is to apply cross-validation of the support features, but it can be computationally expensive and complicates the market set up (i.e., how to reward the support agents for the portion of their data that are only used for cross-validation).
+Another way is to use feature selection methods, including $L_p$ regularization methods that have been proposed to reduce the impact of less correlated features on the forecast performance.
 Among these, the lasso is a popular regularization method that yields sparse coefficient matrices, which helps prevent overfitting \cite{Tibshirani1996}.
 The lasso term is an $L_1$-norm penalty applied to the coefficients of a linear regression problem.

 To implement the lasso regression on the features of all agents, we construct the all-agents regressor vector $\mathbf{x}_{\mathcal{N},t} = [1 \ \mathbf{x}_{1,t}^\top \ \ldots \mathbf{x}_{N,t}^\top]^\top$.
 We then denote the vector of the corresponding linear coefficients using lasso regression by $\boldsymbol{\beta}_\mathcal{N}^{L_1} = [{\beta_\mathcal{N}^0}^{L_1} \ {\boldsymbol{\beta}_{\mathcal{N},1}^{L_1}}^\top \ \ldots \ {\boldsymbol{\beta}_{\mathcal{N},N}^{L_1}}^\top]^\top$, where $\boldsymbol{\beta}_{\mathcal{N},i}^{L_1} = [{\beta_i^1}^{L_1} \ {\beta_i^2}^{L_1} \ \ldots \ {\beta_i^{D_{i \rightarrow c}}}^{L_1}]^\top, \forall i \in \mathcal{N}$.
 Applying the generic lasso estimator, the analytics task in \eqref{eq:beta_all} becomes